gigatropolis/craftbeerpi3arduinoBLE/README.md

 # craftbeerpi3arduinoBLE
-Plugin for craftbeerpi3 that reads sensor input through Blue tooth light (BLE) from arduino device (nano 33 sense) or any device for BLE bluetooth.
-The plugin uncludes Arduino sketch that reads sensors for Temperature, Accelerometer, Pressure, and Humidity.
+Plugin for craftbeerpi3 that reads sensor input through Blue tooth light (BLE) from arduino device (nano 33 sense) or any device for BLE bluetooth.\
+The plugin includes Arduino sketch that reads sensors for Temperature, Accelerometer, Pressure, and Humidity.

   Four sensors configured and reading values from Arduino nano 33 sense:
   ![reading values from Arduino nano 33 sense](doc/cbpi_sensors.png)